adufilie/MobxPromise/README.md

 [@computed](https://mobx.js.org/refguide/computed-decorator.html)
 promise using the provided `invoke` method.

-When the promise resolves, the MobxPromise's `status` is set to `"complete"` unless the promise has become stale or members of the `await` collection no longer have a `status` of `"complete"`.
+When the promise resolves, the MP's `status` is set to `"complete"` unless the promise has become stale or members of the `await` collection no longer have a `status` of `"complete"`.
 The computed promise becomes stale when observable dependencies of the `invoke` function have changed.
-Promises which become stale before being resolved will never set the status or result of the MobxPromise and will thus have no influence on the application.
+Promises which become stale before being resolved will never set the status or result of the MP and will thus have no influence on the application.

 Thanks to
 [MobX](https://github.com/mobxjs/mobx),